 - Allows full customization

-- Larger port sized door to ensure proper ejection
+- Larger port sized door ensures proper ejection

 - Hard coat anodized finish for superior corrosion resistance

 - Not the best choice if you don’t want to assemble it yourself

 San Tan Tactical-15 Big Bore Billet Assembled Upper

 The San Tan Tactical-15 Big Bore Billet is made for large cartridges like the .450 Bushmaster.
 It can endure the no-nonsense recoil that comes with this round, as well as those of .458 SOCOM and even 50 Beowulf.
 It also has an enlarged ejecting port to easily pass spent big-bore cases.